 Should I Avoid Certain Food or Medications While on a Diuretic?

 Diuretics are generally prescribed in combination with an ACE inhibitor, digoxin, and a beta-blocker.
-If you experience an increase in side effects after taking your medications together, contact your doctor.
+If you have more side effects after taking your medicines together, call your doctor.
 You may need to change the times you are taking each drug.

 Potassium-sparing diuretics increase the effects of digoxin and lithium.
 They may increase your body's potassium level if taken with ACE inhibitors.

-Before this drug is prescribed, tell your doctor if you have diabetes, kidney disease, liver disease, or gout.
+Before you’re prescribed a diuretic, tell your doctor if you have diabetes, kidney disease, liver disease, or gout.

 Other Guidelines for Taking Diuretics

 Weigh yourself at the same time every day (on the same scale) and record your weight.
-Call your doctor if you gain 2 pounds in one day or 5 pounds in one week.
+Call your doctor if you gain 2 pounds in 1 day or 5 pounds in 1 week.

-While taking this drug, have your blood pressure and kidney function tested regularly, as advised by your doctor.
+While taking them, have your blood pressure and kidneys tested regularly, as advised by your doctor.

-Keep all appointments with your doctor and the lab so that your response to this drug can be monitored.
+Keep all appointments with your doctor and the lab so that your doctor can monitor your response to the medicine.

-Alcohol and sleep aids may increase the side effects of this drug and should be avoided.
+Avoid alcohol and sleep aids.
+They may increase the side effects of this drug.